NicoleLatifi/career-development-curriculum/module_one/2005_career_journal.md

 * _Give Romin bath_
 * _Give Romin bottle_
 * _Put Romin to bed_
+* _Straighten up_
+* _Study/do homework_

 * Pick 1 new habit you'd like to build and create an implementation intention following this template: "I will [BEHAVIOR] at [TIME] in [LOCATION]."
 Then, stack the habit onto something you already do: "After [CURRENT HABIT], I will [NEW HABIT]."
 (Hint: make this highly specific and immediately actionable)

+_After checking my phone when I first wake up, I will not look at my phone until our morning routine is done.
+I will do this by using the Forest app and "planting a tree" that will "grow" for an hour._

 * Design your environment for success: what changes could you make in your space to better implement your habit?
 How could you remove any triggers for bad habits?
 How will you implement these changes?

+_I think it would help to have a watch so that I have something else readily available to use to check the time besides my phone.
+I have an Amazon gift card that I got for my birthday that I can use to buy a wrist watch._

 * Respond after a few days of this implementation: What are your results?
 How do you feel about this method?
 How will you move forward with this habit?

+_It's going to continue to be difficult to not look at my phone because it's the perfect attention grabbing device.
+I will keep making it a priority._

 Additional Optional Reading: [The Five Triggers That Make New Habits Stick](https://jamesclear.com/habit-triggers) Ideas here are adapted from [Atomic Habits by James Clear](https://bookshop.org/books/atomic-habits-an-easy-proven-way-to-build-good-habits-break-bad-ones/9780735211292)